-Note: this article assumes that your subscription plan includes DDoS mitigation.
+Note: This article assumes that your subscription plan includes DDoS mitigation.
 If your subscription plan does not include DDoS mitigation your site will be taken off the service if it is a target for a DDoS attack.

-Incapsula determines whether your site is under a DDoS attack using the request per second threshold defined in the DDoS settings (for additional information see Setting Up the DDoS Mitigation Service).
+Cloud WAF determines whether your site is under a DDoS attack using the request per second threshold defined in the DDoS settings (for additional information see Setting Up the DDoS Mitigation Service).
 The default threshold is 1000 requests per second.

 If traffic to your site exceeds the rate of 1000 requests per second, several things will happen: